Sep 9, 2021

-Benjamin Preston is a senior policy researcher at the RAND Corporation and director of Community Health and Environmental Policy, a program of RAND Social and Economic Well-Being.
-His recent research efforts include understanding the development of knowledge systems for climate risk management, scenario analysis for a low-carbon future, and planning for disaster recovery and resilience.
+Preston's recent research efforts include understanding the role of knowledge in climate risk management, analysis of disaster recovery options and their implementation in Puerto Rico and the U.S. Virgin Islands, scenario analysis for a low-carbon future, and the implications of COVID-19 for the delivery of infrastructure services.
 Previously, he held research positions with the Climate Change Science Institute at Oak Ridge National Laboratory, the CSIRO's Division of Marine and Atmospheric Research, and the Pew Center on Global Climate Change.

-In 2015, he received the American Geophysical Union’s Falkenberg Award, and from 2016 to 2017 he was one of the American Association for the Advancement of Science’s inaugural Lesher Leadership Fellows.
+In 2015, he received the American Geophysical Union’s Falkenberg Award, and from 2016 to 2017 he was one of the American Association for the Advancement of Science’s inaugural Leshner Leadership Fellows.
 Preston has contributed to national and international scientific assessments including the U.S. National Climate Assessment, the Intergovernmental Panel on Climate Change's Fifth and Sixth Assessment Reports, the U.S. Global Change Research Program’s second State of the Carbon Cycle Report, and the Arctic Monitoring and Assessment Program’s Adaptation Actions for a Changing Arctic.
-He currently serves as co-editor-in-chief for the Elsevier journal Climate Risk Management and was recently appointed to the Climate Adaptation Task Team for the Global Climate Observing System.
+He currently serves as co-editor-in-chief for the Elsevier journal Climate Risk Management.

 Preston received a B.S. in biology from the College of William & Mary and a Ph.D. in environmental biology from the Georgia Institute of Technology.

 E.C.H.
 Keskitalo and B.L.
-Preston, Research Handbook on Climate Change Adaptation Policy, Edward Elgar Publishing (EP-), 2019
+Preston, Research Handbook on Climate Change Adaptation Policy, Edward Elgar Publishing, 2019

 NA Cradock-Henry, B Frame, BL Preston, A Reisinger, DS Rothman, "Dynamic adaptive pathways in downscaled climate change scenarios," Climatic Change, 150(3-4), 2018